Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 So we've set up our Auth0 integration, great!
 It won't do us much good though until we've set up a way to authenticate.
 We need to be able to log in (and out, preferably) through our ASP.NET Core application.

-Let's switch back to Visual Studio Code and head over to the `Program.cs` file, the entry point of our application.
+Let's switch back to Visual Studio Code!

-Near the bottom of the file you can spot a line containing: `app.UseAuthorization();`.
-Add the following line above it: `app.UseAuthentication();`.
-This sets our application up to not only use authorization policies but also support authentication.

-> Reminder: Authentication is the process of determining the validity of a user's identity.
-Is the user who it says it is?
-Whereas authorization is the process of verifying the access of a user.
-Once a user is identified, is it allowed to do what it's trying to do?

 For simplicity, I'm going to create a new Razor Pages page that takes care of logging the user in and another one that takes care of logging the user out.
-This is not the only way to this though, you could also set up minimal endpoints, for instance.
+This is not the only way to this though, you could also set up minimal API endpoints.

 Let's add a new empty Razor page and its code-behind file.
 Run `touch Pages/Login.cshtml & touch Pages/Login.cshtml.cs`